Extensions-lab/tms-help/transportrequest.md

 ### Create automatically

+This approach is convenient when dealing with relatively small and similar orders that can be easily grouped together for transportation.

 When the document is released — that is, when the order status is changed to "Release" - one or more Transport Requests will be generated automatically.
 This means the order is handed over to transportation and can be included in a Delivery Order.
 To enable this, make sure the "Auto Create Transport Request for Sale" option is activated in the TMS Settings [details](setup.md).

 Result: one order – one transport request (if all line items have the same warehouse).